 To share event details with another Analyst, click the Copy URL icon at the top of the Event Inspector.
 This action copies the URL to your clipboard so you can share it as needed.

-Export event details to PDF or CSV
+Export event details to .pdf or .csv files